At some point in the next year, the focus will turn to the rebuild. How can marketers help their businesses, and society, come back stronger?

 COVID-19 and the ensuing recession have the potential to reframe the idea of value for buyers.
 Consumers want products to be delivered quicker than ever, in a way that suits their needs.
 Marketers are recommended to go ‘back to basics’ and evaluate all elements of their brand proposition, from product offering to price and pack sizes, to find a model that suits the post-pandemic consumer mindset.

-CONCAT is a B2B marketplace intending to help business startups, MSMEs to large corporates on critical aspects of the business.
-Concat is founded by the 3’Cs concept, namely capability, consistency, and cultivation, and the approach revolves around the concept of shared value to the company, the environment, and the community.
-CONCAT connects service seekers and service providers to have robust and mutually beneficial successful business collaborations.
+CONC@T is a B2B marketplace intending to help business startups because it has great startup business consultants to help MSMEs to large corporates on critical aspects of the business.
+Conc@t is founded by the 3’Cs concept, namely capability, consistency, and cultivation.